troymessina/EnergyEnvironmentLab/experiments/03_Econservation.md

 This week we have enough of the basic concepts to begin a discussion of energy itself.
 Energy is sometimes introduced as if it is a concept independent of Newtonʹs laws (though related to them).
 In fact, however, the idea of energy arises directly out of Newtonʹs second law, and Newtonʹs second law actually guarantees a central fact about energy, namely that no energy is ever lost or destroyed, but simply changes form, the so‐called law of conservation of energy.

 This can be illustrated by the example of the falling ball (You can think of one which Galileo dropped.)
 The example involves just a little bit of algebra which we use to show how the energy conservation law comes out of Newtonʹs second law.
-Remember that the gravitational force on the falling ball is the constant mg, where m is the mass of the ball and g is a constant acceleration due to gravity.
+Remember that the gravitational force on the falling ball is the constant $mg$, where $m$ is the mass of the ball and $g$ is a constant acceleration due to gravity.
 Therefore Newtonʹs second law takes the form

 $$mg=ma$$

 for the falling ball.
 Now the acceleration is the speed divided by the time elapsed.

 In Newtonʹs second law, it should be the instantaneous acceleration, but because the acceleration is a constant for the gravitational force the instantaneous acceleration is the same as the average acceleration.
-Consider the moment just before the ball hits the ground, supposed to be a time t since it was dropped.
-If the speed is v then, the
+Consider the moment just before the ball hits the ground, supposed to be a time $t$ since it was dropped.
+If the speed is $v$ then, the

 acceleration is $v/t$.
 Putting this in the previous equation